Emerica/FaceDetection/README.md

 FaceDetect
 --------------------------------------------------------------------
 This is a very simple set of unfinished python scripts.
-Based on the example provided at http://fideloper.com/facial-detection
+Based on the example provided at http://fideloper.com/facial-detection .
 Created late on a Satuday night to get something done, and is not meant for you to use in a production environment as is.
-Nothing is verified etc. Python is not my primary pleasure, so feel free to improve.
+Nothing is verified etc Python is not my primary pleasure, so feel free to improve.
 --------------------------------------------------------------------

 sudo apt-get update